 Why the world is still the way it is now and hasn’t gone out of shape

 is because of God’s children’s coexistence.
 Believers live in the world but they are not of the world.
-Jesus said in Matthew 5:13, “Ye are the salt of the earth…” But when this salts (believers) will be taken away, others left behind will wish they could also be taken out of the earth too.
+Jesus said in Matthew 5:13, “Ye are the salt of the earth…” But when these salts (believers) will be taken away, others left behind will wish they could also be taken out of the earth too.
 Desires will change.

 What is the Time of the Rapture?